top of page

 Artist Biography

-I was born in Urbana, Illinois, and lived there for the first 6 years of my life, tromping all over the University of Illinois campus with my parents and younger sister, and playing in the fountains even though we probably weren't supposed to.
-I started drawing when I was very small, and somewhere I have a picture of a humpback whale that I drew on a manila envelope when I was 3 or 4.
+I was born 4 weeks early in Urbana, Illinois.
+It is for this reason I am now late to most events, to make up for gained time and keep the universe in balance.
+I remember tromping all over the University of Illinois campus with my parents and younger sister for the first six years of my life, and playing in the fountains even though we probably weren't supposed to.
+I started drawing when I was very small, and somewhere I have a picture of a humpback whale that I drew on a manila envelope when I was 3.

-When I was 9, we moved to Wynnewood, OK, to be near my mom's parents for a while, but moved back a year later, right as Y2K hit.
-I remember my parents huddled over the computer as the clock struck midnight, and then nothing happened.
+When I was 9, we moved to Wynnewood, OK, to be near my mom's parents, but moved back to Illinois a year later, right as Y2K hit.
+I remember my parents huddled quietly over the computer as the clock struck midnight and nothing in particular happened.

 I attended the University of Oklahoma from 2008 to 2013, where I majored in Environmental Engineering... then Political Science... then Mathematics... then Math Education... and finally, Environmental Sustainability.
-I came home to Illinois in the summers to paint murals for the Winnebago Schools.
-Finally, after 5 years in school, I earned my Bachelor of Science in Environmental Sustainability - Planning and Management, and started work as a temp for the State of Oklahoma (Oklahoma Corporation Commission)--georeferencing historical aerial photos of the state of Oklahoma.
-I love GIS, and I feel very lucky to have been able to start my career doing something I love.
+After 5 years in school, I earned my Bachelor of Science and started work as a temp for the State of Oklahoma (Oklahoma Corporation Commission)--georeferencing historical aerial photos.
 I still work for the OCC today, only now in a full-time position as the Brownfield Program Project Coordinator.
-My boss and I manage EPA grants that help us assess and remediate historic oil and gas-related contamination sites across the state in the name of economic revitalization!
-It's wonderful and stressful and rewarding as heck.
-And on top of that, it pays my bills and funds my travels and gives me amazing health insurance and benefits.
-I am lucky.
+I am an artist with a day job, and I love it.

 bottom of page